MatGalej/BoilerMate/README.md

 - **Xenova all-MiniLM** for NLP

 ## Installation Steps
-1. Fork, then cLone the repository
+1. Fork, then clone the repository
 2. install the mentioned dependencies via ```npm install```
 3. Run the program with ```cd .\boiler-mate\ && npm start```
 4. Enjoy :)